 As a self-employed peripatetic teacher, I teach individual, group and whole class music lessons for children of primary and secondary school age.
 Content caters for beginner to advanced levels.
 Instruments taught include the descant recorder, trumpet, cornet, tenor horn, horn in F, baritone, trombone, tuba, flute, clarinet and saxophone.

 I also have experience working for the local music service.
-As a staff member of Gloucestershire Music, I am involved in a range of music activities.
-As part of a music centre, I deliver the Gifted and Talented (formerly First Access) scheme for beginners to brass instruments, run senior theory classes and am involved with other groups.
-Presently, I run the brass band.
+As a staff member of Gloucestershire Music, I was involved in a range of music activities.
+As part of a music centre, I delivered the Gifted and Talented (formerly First Access) scheme for beginners to brass instruments, ran senior theory classes and was involved with other groups.

 I also have experience running a brass ensemble within a private secondary school.